KSAMissionCtrl/AFCS/README.md

 ## Change Log

+**Data Persistence & Hibernation** (12/9/18)

+AFCS:
+  - [boot.ks] `load:` command has been changed to only place a file from the archive into the /cmd directory on the vessel
+  - [boot.ks] `run:` command has been changed to run a file in the /ops directory.
+If it is not found there, the /cmd directory is searched and if the file is there it is copied to the /ops directory
+  - [boot.ks] `cmd:` this new command only runs a file if it is found in the /cmd directory.
+This means that any file run with this command will not be automatically run when the AFCS is awoken from hibernation or otherwise reloaded
+  - [boot.ks] New `decl()`, `getter()` and `setter()` functions allow the computer to use persistent variables - if the computer is shut down and restarted or reloaded the variable data will be reloaded as well to use from the previous state.
+All necessary variables in the AFCS files have been modified to be persistent
+  - [boot.ks] New `setCommStatus()` function allows the computer to turn on or off all communication devices
+  - [boot.ks] `sleep()` has been moved from the helper functions file to made a core part of the bootscript
+  - [boot.ks] New `hibernate()` function shuts down the probe core and optionally the comms to a trickle of power.
+It is automatically re-activated after a set period of time.
+Requires a [smart part timer](https://forum.kerbalspaceprogram.com/index.php?/topic/151340-14x-smart-parts-continued/)
+  - [boot.ks] New `loadOpsFile()` and `runOpsFile()` functions let you perform `cmd:` and `run:` equivalent commands in script
+  - [boot.ks] The status of the KSC comm connection is no longer logged if there are no active comm devices
+  - [logger.ks] The ascent path data has been removed since there is a bug in kOS when serializing a `geoposition` object
+  - [logger.ks] Fixed an issue where the EC resource monitor was locking to the wrong resource type

 **Boot & Include updates** (12/9/18)

 AFCS:
-  - [boot.ks] New `load` command can stash a script file into the /ops/ folder but will not run it until the ground controllers activate it with a `run` command.
+  - [boot.ks] New `load:` command can stash a script file into the /ops/ folder but will not run it until the ground controllers activate it with a `run:` command.
 You can still use `run` to load and then run a script at the same time, the difference in syntax is starting the file name with a "/" - if the flight computer sees this it knows it's searching for a file on the archive to load, otherwise it assumes the file is in the /ops/ folder on the vessel
   - [boot.ks] sleep timers are monitored every tick and called when they run out and then destroyed or reset accordingly
-  - [helpFunc.ks] New function `sleep` allows you to set a callback to a function after a given amount of time.
+  - [helpFunc.ks] New function `sleep()` allows you to set a callback to a function after a given amount of time.
 The amount of time can either be in seconds from the moment the sleep command is given or at a certain UT.
 This callback can then be called repeatedly over that period or just once.
 Repeated callbacks are their own functions, but single-use callbacks are inserted into the operations queue to be handled
   - [logger.ks] Finally fixed the throttle output value
   - [logger.ks] Looks for and also monitors non-rechargeable battery sources for total EC logging
   - [logger.ks] Now outputs by default both surface and orbital velocity
   - [logger.ks] Total thrust is now only calculated based on active engines
-  - [logger.ks] Logging reworked to use the `sleep` function from the calling script
+  - [logger.ks] Logging reworked to use the `sleep()` function from the calling script

 **New Comm & Control Interface** (11/27/18)